Bridges to Success in the Sciences

 Areas of Interest/Majors include biochemistry, biomedical engineering, biology, chemistry, environmental science, microbiology, neurobiology, and psychology.

-Internship Sites: Case Western Reserve University, Cleveland State University, and John Carroll University.
+Internship Sites: Case Western Reserve University and Cleveland State University.

 Research Training: Bridges students complete BIO 1806: Introduction to Research Methods during their first semester of participation in the program.

-- Underrepresented (minority, low income, disabled or educationally disadvantaged) US citizen or permanent resident with a GED or high school diploma
+- US Citizen or permanent resident with a GED or high school diploma

 - Enrolled full-time (12 credit hours or more) at Tri-C